 Cliveden is known as the site of the 1777 Revolutionary War Battle of Germantown and the annual Revolutionary Germantown Festival held on the grounds every first weekend in October, featuring two battle re-enactments.
 In response to the increase in gun violence across the country and in the local community, Cliveden looks to evaluate its interpretation around the American Revolution and the re-enactment as an interpretive tool with the help of the community.
 During 2020, a series of Cliveden Conversations were held with scholars, community members, and re-enactors to address gun violence from historical and modern points of view.

-The American Revolution & The Right to Bear Arms | Wednesday, March 11, 2020 at 7 PM
+The American Revolution & The Right to Bear Arms | Wednesday, March 11, 2020

 Dr. Jessica Roney, Professor of History at Temple University will discuss the Second Amendment and its roots during the American Revolution followed by a facilitated discussion.

-Gun Laws from the Revolution to Today | Wednesday, April 29, 2020 at 7 PM
+Gun Laws from the Revolution to Today: A Conversation with Jacob Charles | Wednesday, September 16, 2020

-Jacob Charles, Executive Director of the Center for Firearms Law at Duke University will discuss changes in gun legislation since America’s founding followed by a facilitated discussion.
+Join us via Zoom on Wednesday, September 16th at 7 pm to hear an interview with Jacob Charles, Executive Director of the Center for Firearms at Duke University, exploring the changes in gun legislation since America’s founding to today.